irosyadi/gitbook/app/browser-extension-addon.md

 - ClearURLs : Remove tracking elements from URLs.
 - HTTPS Everywhere : Encrypt the Web!
 Automatically use HTTPS security on many sites.
 - uBlock Origin : Finally, an efficient blocker.
 Easy on CPU and memory.
+- Google Direct : Remove tracking links from Google Search results

 ### Site Enhancement
 - Refined Hacker News : Add useful features and tweak a little stuff to make the HN experience better without changing the look and feel
-- Reddit Enhancement Suite : A suite of modules that enhance your Reddit browsing experience
-- Enhanced GitHub : Display repo size, size of each file, download link and option to copy file contents
 - Dark Reader : Dark mode for every website.
 Take care of your eyes, use dark theme for night and daily browsing.
 - Wikiwand: Wikipedia Modernized : Good old Wikipedia gets a great new look
 - Violentmonkey : An open source user script manager that supports a lot of browsers

+### Reddit
+- Epiverse : View Reddit and Hacker News comments on all webpages.
+    - Thredd - Useful Advice from Reddit : Get reviews for the page you're reading or recommendations for similar content - crowdsourced from Reddit!
+- Reddit Enhancement Suite : A suite of modules that enhance your Reddit browsing experience

+### Research
+- Find Code for Research Papers - CatalyzeX : Find code implementations for machine learning research papers with code directly on Google, Arxiv, Scholar, Twitter, Github, etc.

 ### Page Information
-- Thredd - Useful Advice from Reddit : Get reviews for the page you're reading or recommendations for similar content - crowdsourced from Reddit!

 - What Hacker News Says : Easily find Hacker News threads about the page you're currently browsing.

 ### Browsing Tools